Delboy/DryDrops/README.md

 ### Other

 - #### Scroll Arrow
-    - On medium screens and smaller, once the user has scrolled past a certain point, an arrow will appear at the bottom center of the screen.
+    - On medium and smaller screens, once the user has scrolled past a certain point, an arrow will appear at the bottom centre of the screen.
     - Clicking the arrow scrolls the user back to the top of the page.

     ![Scroll-arrow](assets/images/scroll-arrow.png)